rew35860/TicTacToe/README.md

 # TicTacToe

-Using TKinter, socket, and threading to create the game Tic Tac Toe
+Using tkinter, socket, and threading to create the game Tic Tac Toe

 Requirement
 --------------------